 - Watkins Mill is named for one of the grist mills where corn was ground up.
 The Watkins family once owned and operated one of the mills.

 - McKendree is named for Mr. McKendree (Mac) G. Fulks, a member of one of the oldest families in Gaithersburg.

 - Goshenside comes from the biblical name and an old land grant called The Land of Goshen.

 - Partridge Place comes from the number of partridge birds that are heard in the area on summer evenings.

 The Village today

-The Village News is published in print once per month and distributed to each residence in Montogmery Village.
+The Village News is published in print once per quarter and distributed to each residence in Montogmery Village.
 Content is updated regularly online so that residents and non-residents alike can stay informed about the latest happenings in Montgomery Village.